confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 ```

 The ksqlDB server authenticates users `fred`, `harry`, `tom`, and `dick` based on the
 user and password credentials found in the password file.
-But only `fred` and `dick` will
+But only `fred` and `dick`
-be authorized to access the server because they're under the `admin` role.
+authorized to access the server because they're under the `admin` role.

 ### Configure the CLI for Basic HTTP Authentication